-In an unpublished opinion dated July 27, 2009, the Division I Court of Appeals, case #62307-9-I (Culpeper v Jordan), decided a case against a landlord that has a profound effect of on a landlord and how notices are sort.
+In an unpublished opinion dated July 27, 2009, the Division I Court of Appeals, case #62307-9-I (Culpeper v Jordan), decided a case against a landlord that has a profound effect on landlords and how notices are to be served.

 Given this opinion we recommend you err on the side of caution by following the steps listed in any notices on your tenants.

 List each of the tenant’s names on the notice.

 When personally serving notice with two or more tenants named, you need to provide a copy for each tenant.
 If each tenant named is not standing before you to accept service of the notice in their hand, then you can only serve the tenant who is present.
 You will need to post the remaining copies of the notice and mail a copy to each tenant that was not personally served.

 When posting the notice, post a copy for each tenant named. (e.g., if there are three tenants then post three copies).
 You are required to mail a copy to each named tenant when the notice is served by posting.